-These Articles of Incorporation were duly adopted on this 5 th day of January 2004.
+These Articles of Incorporation were duly adopted on this day of 2004.
 These Articles of Incorporation shall become effective upon filing.
 However, the corporation shall not carry out the purposes set forth in Article II unless the College Board issues to the corporation a contract to operate as a public school academy, and the contract is executed by both the corporation and the College Board.

-La Rae G. Munk
+By: Jakas Junk La Rae G. Munk